-Here, $z_t$ is a set of observed variables such as $[\ln Y_t, \ln(1+\pi_t), \ln(1+i_t), y{4,t}, y{8,t}, y{12,t}, y{16,t}, y{20,t}]$ , $\xi_t$ a vector of measurement errors, and $\vartheta$ a vector of structural parameters.
-Standard deviations of measurement errors are fixed because they mitigate the evaluation of the likelihood by particle filtering convenient.
+Here, z_t is a set of observed variables such as $[\ln Y_t, \ln(1+\pi_t), \ln(1+i_t), y{4,t}, y{8,t}, y{12,t}, y{16,t}, y{20,t}]$, ξ_t a vector of measurement errors, and θ a vector of structural parameters.
 We allow measurement errors for all the observed variables.
 If the above state model is linear and Gaussian, Kalman filter is optimal and we can compute the prediction error likelihood by recursively applying it.
 However, once we get out of the linear Gaussian case, Kalman filter is no longer optimal.
-Simulation-based particle filtering is found to work well in the estimation of a DSGE model solved with nonlinear methods.
-(An (2005), Fernández-Villaverde and Rubio-Ramírez (2006)) The basic idea of particle filtering is to approximate unknown filtering density $p(x_t|z^t, \vartheta)$ by a large swarm of particles $x_t^i \ (i=1,\cdots N)$ .
-Arulampalam et.al.
-(2002) provide an excellent survey of various algorithms.
-We use the sequential importance resampling filter suggested by Kitagawa (1996).
-The same algorithm is used and discussed in An (2005) in the context of the constructing the likelihood for a DSGE model solved with the second order approximation.
+Simulation-based particle filtering is found to work well in the estimation of a DSGE model solved with nonlinear methods.(An(2005), Fernández-Villaverde and Rubio-Ramírez(2006)) The basic idea of particle filtering is to approximate unknown filtering density $p(x_t|z^t, \vartheta)$ by a large swarm of particles x_t^i $(i = 1, \dots, N)$.
+Arulampalam et.al.(2002) provide an excellent survey of various algorithms.
+We use the sequential importance resampling filter suggested by Kitagawa(1996).
+The same algorithm is used and discussed in An(2005) in the context of the constructing the likelihood for a DSGE model solved with the second order approximation.
 Detailed description of the filtering algorithm can be found in the appendix.